 Season 1 is currently available for streaming on Hulu, but don’t breeze through those 8 episodes too quickly.
 Season 2 is still not yet available as of this writing, but there is hope Season 2 of Killing Eve will show up around the first week of December 2019 based on the release schedule for Season 1.

 Looking for Alaska

-The newest of the adaptations worth streaming on Hulu is inspired by YA darling John Green’s debut coming of age novel Looking for Alaska.
-In this 8-episode mini series, Miles Halter leaves his regular high school for boarding school where quickly falls in love with a fellow student.
+The newest of the adaptations worth streaming on Hulu is inspired by YA darling John Green’s debut coming-of-age novel Looking for Alaska.
+In this eight-episode mini series, Miles Halter leaves his regular high school for boarding school where quickly falls in love with a fellow student.
 Although much of the original plot and dialogue from the novel remains unchanged, the story has received a much needed face lift to better reflect teenage life in 2019.

 The series airs on the Oprah Winfrey Network, but the first three seasons are currently available for streaming on Hulu with Season 4 to soon follow.
 Plus, there will be a Season 5!
 The critically acclaimed Queen Sugar gets top marks for its racially progressive storylines and for using women to direct every episode.